The R.C.I.A. is the Rite of Christian Initiation of Adults and is the process by which:

 The final part of the journey within the R.C.I.A. is the 50-day period that is between Easter and the feast of Pentecost.
 This is known as the period of Mystagogy.
 It is a time for the newly baptized and received and for all of the faithful to deepen their understanding of the Easter mystery by reflecting on the Gospel and by sharing in the Eucharist (communion).

 Although the formal initiation process ends with the Easter Vigil and the period of Mystagogy through to Pentecost, the learning process that you have started with the R.C.I.A. will continue throughout the rest of your life.
 Your growth and development as a Roman Catholic does not end with Baptism and Confirmation, but continues to broaden and deepen with attendence at Mass, continued prayer and study of Scripture.
 We invite you to become involved in the St. Basil’s community through various ministries that serve the community and through regular involvement in continued learning opportunities.
 Are You Interested in Finding Out More?
 If you are interested in finding out more about our R.C.I.A. program, please fill out the form below and arrange a meeting with our R.C.I.A.
 Program Coordinator.
 We would love to hear from you.

 Thank you for your interest in registering for R.C.I.A. here at St. Basil’s.
-The registration period for 2018-2019 has now closed.
-If you would like to place your name on the waiting list for R.C.I.A. in 2019-2020, please email firstname.lastname@example.org
+The registration period for 2019-2020 has now opened.
+Please email firstname.lastname@example.org for more information.